masonmedia/vuepress-docs/docs/src/guide/README.md

 Vuepress has a unique directory stucture that is a bit unusual compared to standard web development file/folder practices:

-Individual `.md` files can be created in the root directory, and then added manually to the navbar (see [Navigation](./README.md#navigation) below); but this gets unruly as docs develop and grow, and is not ideal for organization and flexibility.
+Individual `.md` files can be created in the root directory, and then added manually to the navbar (see [Navigation](./README.md#main-navigation) below); but this gets unruly as docs develop and grow, and is not ideal for organization and flexibility.

 To better organize content, Vuepress uses a folder system to group content into specific areas.
 This site has a folder for the main elements of TAM development: JSON, Accessibilty, UI, Components, SCSS, LMS/SCORM, Storyboard, etc. Each folder requires a `README.md` file which acts as that folder's "Home" page content.
 So instead of having a `JSON.html` page, you have a JSON folder, with a `README.md` file acting as `JSON.html`.
 Additional `.md` files can then be added to the folder ad nauseum, where each file becomes a 'child' page with its own automatic routing/navigation applied by Vuepress.

 ## Main Navigation

-Root level `.md` pages are automatically rendered as a route/page by Vuepress.
-To make them accessible in the menu, they must be added to the `config.js` file.
+Root level `.md` pages are automatically rendered as a routes/pages by Vuepress.
+To make them accessible in the menu, they must be manually added to the `config.js` file.

 ## Page navigation